 Table 17-10-0009-01, population estimates.

-Businesses with employees (Q1 2024): Growth is concentrated in three sectors
+Businesses with employees (Q1 2025): Growth is concentrated in few sectors only

-The number of active businesses with employees has increased in Q1, which is welcome news.
-However, the current number represents only a 4% increase compared to Q4 2019.
+Following two years of small gains, the number of active businesses with employees has remained almost flat during 2024 and registered a small drop in Q1 2025 compared to the previous quarter (-574).
+The current number represents only a 3% increase compared to Q4 2019.

 Net change during the past 12 months in the number of businesses with employees, quarterly data